Photo of Cort Lannin

 Cort Lannin

 Cortlin Lannin is a litigator who defends clients in high-stakes antitrust and consumer matters.
-Described by Chambers USA as “smart, detail-oriented and thorough,” Cort has a depth of experience helping his clients successfully navigate the entire lifespan of these matters, from leading internal investigations to defending government investigations and the class action litigation that routinely follows.
+Described by Chambers USA as “smart, detail-oriented and thorough,” Cort has a depth of experience helping his clients successfully navigate the entire lifespan of these matters, from leading internal investigations to defending government investigations and class action litigation.

-Cort is co-chair of the firm’s global Cartel Defense and Government Investigations practice group and represents companies and individuals facing criminal and civil antitrust investigations, including before the DOJ Antitrust Division and FTC.
+Cort is co-chair of the firm’s global Cartel Defense and Government Investigations Practice Group and represents companies and individuals facing criminal and civil antitrust investigations, including before the DOJ Antitrust Division and FTC.
 Cort is also an experienced class action litigator and has defended his clients in cases implicating the high-tech industry, alleged “no-poach” and wage-fixing agreements, price-fixing, and similar conduct.
-Cort has been recognized as a Top Antitrust Lawyer by the Daily Journal.
+He has been recognized as a Top Antitrust Lawyer by the Daily Journal.

 On August 5, 2024, Judge Amit Mehta of the U.S. District Court for the District of Columbia concluded that Google has monopolized markets for online searches and search text advertising and unlawfully engaged in exclusionary conduct in those markets.
 Specifically, the court found that Google used revenue sharing agreements with web browser developers, mobile device